Homeful Again

 Sold!

 I just sold my longest-lived-in home.
 We’ve been here sixteen years.
-After being given a long fixit list I decided to sell voetstoots – as is.
+After being given a long fixit list I decided bugger the schlep, I’ll sell it voetstoots – as is.
 It sold on the day it hit the market – for a song, if you ask me.

 Here’s my sequence:

 First home Whittington Court.
 I forget how long, but bought as a bachelor, then Trish moved in ca.1986.
-When we moved out, sister Sheila lived in it for a while.
+When we moved out in 1989, sister Sheila lived in it for about two years.
 It was a lovely old one-bedroom flat; big rooms, high ceilings.

 1989 we bought our first suburban home at the bottom end of the cul de sac River Drive in Westville.
 A magic place right on the banks of the Mkombaan river.
-Stayed there fifteen years.
+Mike and Yvonne Lello had lived in it fifteen years and when Mike said he’s selling, I said then I’m buying.
+We stayed there fifteen years.

 – 7 River Drive –